 - Skin becomes painful as the condition worsens

 Many sufferers report that the simple sensation of clothing rubbing against the skin can cause extreme pain.
-Soaking in a bathtub filled with Epsom salts or oatmeal can offer soothing relief to aching skin.
+Soaking in a bathtub filled with Epsom salts or oatmeal can relieve aching skin.

 Joint Pain

-In the context of psoriasis, when the immune system begins attacking the joints in your body, this is termed psoriatic arthritis.
+When the immune system begins attacking the joints in psoriasis, this is termed psoriatic arthritis.
 This condition causes joint swelling, stiffness, and pain.
-Psoriatic arthritis can affect any joint in the body, including your fingers, heels, and spine.
+Psoriatic arthritis can affect any joint, including your fingers, heels, and spine.
 The pain and stiffness can be mild or severe.
-The disease will typically have periods of remission along with periods of flares.
+The disease will typically have periods of remission along with periods of flare-ups.

-Learning what can trigger a flare will help you decrease the frequency of your flares.
-Gentle stretches and daily exercise loosen joints and minimizes stiffness and pain.
+Learning what triggers a flare will help you decrease the frequency of your flares.
+Gentle stretches and daily exercise loosen joints and minimize stiffness and pain.

 Raw, Red Skin Patches

-Inverse psoriasis affects the creases and folds of your skin like the-
+Inverse psoriasis affects the creases and folds of your skin, in areas such as

 - Groin area